finnp/htmltable/readme.md

 This module is written for the browser and will update the head with javascript while streaming the data.

+Install it with `npm install htmltable` and use it with browserify.
+You can test the module by running `npm run build` and open the `test.html` file.

 ## Usage

 ```js